serverless/meetups/README.md

 * Keep the theme of the event focused around serverless technologies.
 * The meetups including speakers and the talks that are presented, should adhere to the meetup [guidelines](https://www.meetup.com/help/customer/portal/articles/865536-meetup-s-community-guidelines/)

+### Transfer FAQ

+1. When a new meetup account is created on meetup.com, do the organizer(s) setup payment with their credit card when they start?

+When an organizer creates a new Meetup group, they set up payment with a credit card.
+That credit card will auto-renew until the organizer decides to cancel the organizer subscription.

+2. When a meetup nominates Serverless to become the Meetup organizer, how is the payment for the meetup handled?
+Does the  original payment get refunded?
+In future is Serverless billed for the meetup?
+How much time before the payment gets refunded?

+When an organizer nominates Serverless to become the Meetup organizer, **meetup.com will not automatically refund them**.
+A subscription is tied to the person's account rather than to the group, so if someone has transferred the group to Serverless, the subscription will not automatically cancel. **If an organizer has transferred their group to you and they paid their subscription in the last 30 days, they are welcome to write to support@meetup.com for a refund**.
+Refunds will then take 3-7 business days to appear on credit card payments.

 ## Expectations from Organizers

 We will help you get started, but it is up to you to follow up and finalize things.